YX-S-Z/WGAN_Intro/index.md

 The picture above tells us one thing about this lemma: if I randomly put 2 manifolds of gaussian distributions into a 3 dimensional space, these two manifolds are perfectly aligned if and only if the parameters(mean vector and covariance matrix) are the same.
 Intuitively speaking, this probability is extremely small.

-Well here is another vivid yet a little bit bloody example: Imagine that every person is a 3 dimensional manifold in our 4 dimensional space(time is added as another dimension).
+Well here is another vivid yet a little bit bloody example: imagine that every person is a 3 dimensional manifold in our 4 dimensional space(time is added as another dimension).
 If all people are randomly distributed in this 4 dimensional space, in most cases, given 2 people, they are disjoint.

 <p align="center">
 <img src="https://github.com/simonzhai/WGAN_Intro/blob/master/images/Two_men.png?raw=true" width="360">